 Ear Infections

 A prevalent indication of myofunctional issues in young children involves the frequent occurrence of ear infections, often coupled with the presence of enlarged adenoids and/or tonsils.
-The significance lies in the correlation between proper swallowing and the effective clearance of fluid in the auditory tubes.
-When a child or adult has disfunction in the oral portion of the swallowing process the auditory tubes are often a symptom of the disfunction.
+The significance lies in the correlation between proper improper swallowing and the effective clearance of fluid in the auditory tubes.
+When a child or adult has disfunction in the oral portion of the swallowing process the auditory tubes are often a symptom of this disfunction.

 The Eustachian tubes allow the ears to have aeration, a balance air pressure, as well as drainage to the middle ear.
 A blockage or infection to the opening is often due to allergies, improper swallowing or anatomical defects of the soft palate (restricted palate) or TMJ disorders.